 Luckily, Colombian Spanish is really easy to understand, compared to Chilean Spanish, or Iranian Spanish, which I will do for you on request if we ever meet in person.

 A few bits of essential Colombian Spanish slang are

 - ¡Quiubo! — What’s up, how’s it going?
-Contraction of Que hubo? literally “What was there?
+Contraction of Que hubo? or literally “What was there?”

 - Bacán — means “cool”.
 Me gusta mucho esa discoteca, es muy bacana.

 - Con (mucho) gusto — say this when someone says Gracias to you.
-Nobody ever says No hay de que or De nada.
+Nobody appears to say No hay de que or De nada.
 (Could be our experience, and these things change over time)